meltano/meltano/docs/src/docs/README.md

 #### 2021-Q4

 For the rest of the year, we have several key outcomes we're looking to achieve.
-Primarily we're still aiming to improve the Singer ecosystem and make Meltano the best ELT platform on the market.
+We're still primarily aiming to improve the Singer ecosystem and make Meltano the best ELT platform on the market.
-We're also still building the future of Meltano as a DataOps platform by adding native environments, improving monitoring and observability with the tool, and by making deployment as easy as possible.
+We're also building the future of Meltano as a DataOps platform by adding native environments, improving monitoring and observability with the tool, and by making deployment as easy as possible.
 Underpinning all of this will be a focus on improving the developer experience by enhancing our documentation.

 * Decentralized Management of MeltanoHub Connectors - [Epic](https://gitlab.com/groups/meltano/-/epics/105) & [Issue](https://gitlab.com/meltano/meta/-/issues/73)